Local authorities

 This list of 162 local British local authorities that boycotted all South African products was compiled as part of the AAM’s campaign against the Local Government Bill introduced into the British Parliament in 1987.
 The effect of the Bill was to prohibit local authorities from banning the purchase of South African goods and from barring companies with links to South Africa and Namibia from local government contracts.
 It became law in 1988.

-This statement by the Inner London Education Authority (ILEA) explained that in 1977 the authority had adopted a policy of not buying South African goods.
-In addition it only did business with companies that complied with British anti-discriminatory legislation.
-ILEA stated that the 1988 Local Government Act had now made it impossible for the authority to continue to implement this policy.
+This statement by the Inner London Education Authority (ILEA) explained that in 1977 the authority had adopted a policy of not buying South African goods and only doing business with companies that complied with British anti-discriminatory legislation.
+ILEA stated that the 1988 Local Government Act had made it impossible for it to continue to implement this policy.
 Until its abolition by the Thatcher Government in 1990, ILEA ran the schools in the 12 inner London boroughs.

 In May 1988 Local Authorities Against Apartheid organised a conference for local councils on ‘Building Links with the Frontline States’.
 The conference discussed how to twin local authorities in Britain with their counterparts in the countries of Southern Africa.
 This pamphlet published the keynote addresses made by Zambian Deputy Foreign Minister Mavis Muyunda and FRELIMO leader Jorge Rebelo.